 All graduate students at or entering the University of Illinois at Urbana-Champaign are eligible to sign up for the GRID interdisciplinary minor.
 Simply fill out the one-page admissions form and submit either by mail or in person to the WGGP Program.

 Course Requirements for the GRID Interdisciplinary Minor

-Core Seminar on Gender Relations in International Development (cross listed as HCD 571/GWS 512 with the Departments of Human and Community Development and Gender and Women’s Studies; offered annually in the spring semester).
+Core Seminar on Gender Relations in International Development WGGP 581 (cross listed as SocW 581/GWS 512 with the School of Social Work and Gender and Women’s Studies; offered annually in the spring semester).